OakTree Power & Financial Times Announce Partnership

 Table of Contents

 The scheme is deployed by a smart IoT controller that has been integrated with the organisation’s own building control systems, which will enable OakTree Power to identify non-critical electricity consumption.
-The solution – which is already being deployed by several FTSE 250 clients and can be adopted by commercial and industrial buildings, such as offices, hotels and industrial facilities – then intelligently modulates small amounts of energy usage.
+Our solution – which is already being deployed by several FTSE 250 clients and can be adopted by commercial and industrial buildings – then intelligently modulates small amounts of energy usage.
 These reductions will be conducted in non-critical electrical plants and equipment such as pumps, fans and air conditioning chillers for short periods, without impacting performance.

 Chantel Scheepers, CEO of OakTree Power, said: “Net Zero targets are a national objective that needs to be taken incredibly seriously by all UK organisations.
 We’re delighted to be working with such a London institute that has shown a great commitment to lead on this front, recognising the need to change and adapt to achieve the UK’s Net Zero goals.